-Private educational loans are available to eligible students and are provided by nationally recognized lending or banking institutions.
-These are credit based loans, and it is recommended that students first complete the Free Application for Federal Student Aid (FAFSA) to be considered for the Federal loan programs prior to applying for an alternative loan.
+Private educational loans (alternative loans) are credit based loans provided by nationally recognized lending or banking institutions to eligible students.
+It is recommended that students first complete the Free Application for Federal Student Aid (FAFSA) to be considered for the Federal Direct Subsidized, Unsubsidized or PLUS loan programs prior to applying for an alternative loan.

 Tips for Comparing Lenders